BadgerMCR/RFU_UserData/README.md

 # RFU_UserData
-UserData fro Rugby and RFU graphics
+UserData for Rugby and RFU graphics